flutter/website/src/release/breaking-changes/android-14-nonlinear-text-scaling.md

 ---
 title: Deprecate `textScaleFactor` in favor of `TextScaler`
-description: The `textScaleFactor` scalar is replaced by `TextScaler`
+description: The `textScaleFactor` scalar is replaced by `TextScaler` in preparation for Android 14 nonlinear text scaling support.
 ---

 ## Summary

-In preparation for adopting the [Android 14 nonlinear font scaling][] capability, almost all occurrances of `textScaleFactor` have been replaced by `TextScaler`.
+In preparation for adopting the [Android 14 nonlinear font scaling][] feature, all occurrances of `textScaleFactor` in the Flutter framework have been deprecated and replaced by `TextScaler`.

 ## Context

-Many platforms allow users to scale up or down textual contents globally in system preferences.
-In the past the exact scaling strategy was captured as a single double value usually named `textScaleFactor`, and the Flutter framework used it to scale text proportionally.
-For example, when `textScaleFactor` is 2.0 and the developer-specified font size is 14.0, the actual font size used to render text is be 2.0 x 14.0 = 28.0.
+Many platforms allow users to scale up / down textual contents globally in system preferences.
+In the past, the scaling strategy was captured as a single `double` value named `textScaleFactor`, as text scaling was proportional:
+`scaledFontSize = textScaleFactor x unScaledFontSize`.
+For example, When `textScaleFactor` is 2.0 and the developer-specified font size is 14.0, the actual font size is 2.0 x 14.0 = 28.0.

 With the introduction of [Android 14 nonlinear font scaling][], larger text gets scaled at a lesser rate as compared to smaller text, to prevent excessive scaling